xsscx/PatchIccMAX/Readme.md

 ### Conclusion

-This documentation is intended to assist with setting up and building the DemoIccMAX project using modern tools and practices.
+This documentation is intended to assist with setting up and building the Development Branch using modern tools and practices.
 If you encounter any issues or have suggestions for improvement, please feel free to contribute to this repository.

 ---